The Best Way to Disinfect an Airplane Seat (and Why You Should)

 To make sure you've properly sanitized these areas, Horowitz says you must allow the surfaces to remain wet from the wipe and dry naturally.
 Without adequate "wet" time, they may not work.
 Horowitz also suggests carrying disinfectant hand wipes or gel in your carry-on bag or personal item.
 "Use these after touching anything you did not disinfect," he says, including a fabric seat.

 And consider covering up as an added protection against any seat-laden germs, which, in fabric seats, can even include live critters, such as lice, Horowitz explains.
-A face mask, long sleeves, and clothes that cover your legs will offer the best protection and, in fact, may already be mandated: Currently, all major airlines are insisting that passengers wear a face mask as soon as they step into the airport as well as during boarding and flight travel in order to thwart the spread of coronavirus.
-Some airlines have even gone so far as to eliminate medical exemptions to the rule.
+A face mask, long sleeves, and clothes that cover your legs will offer the best protection.

 Horowitz also advocates for wearing a hooded sweatshirt on flights.
-"A hoodie is the best way to protect your neck and hair," he says, adding, "once you get to your destination, you should shower, wash your hair, and change your clothes."
+"A hoodie is the best way to protect your neck and hair," he says.
+"Once you get to your destination, you should shower, wash your hair, and change your clothes."